claranet/terraform-signalfx-detectors/modules/smart-agent_redis/README.md

 * The "keyspace full" detector uses number of keys from database index 0, it will not work for other databases (1-15 by default).
 This detector is disabled by default because it makes sens only when redis is used as cache.
+* This module supports the `use_otel_receiver` variable in case you are monitoring Redis with otel collector.
+If set to `true`, metrics name will be updated to match otel collector defaults.
+The following detectors are not supported when `use_otel_receiver` is set to true:
+  * Redis memory used over max memory
+  * Redis memory used over total system memory

 ## Related documentation